Netlify Drawer is missing

 First, we recommend that you check out our docs for the types of sites that support the Netlify Drawer, including some workarounds for SSR/ISR site pages.
 You can also use the Forums for more specific help to address your use case.

-To remove the Netlify Drawer from your site, go to Site settings > Build & deploy > Continuous Deployment > Collaboration tools, select Edit settings, and disable the Netlify Drawer.
+To remove the Netlify Drawer from your site, go to, select Configure, and disable the Netlify Drawer.

 You can also open a deploy permalink if you need to preview a deploy but don’t want to access any of the collaboration features.